-- Retinal Atrophy- which means a gradual loss of eyesight.
+- Retinal Atrophy – Retinal Atrophy is a gradual loss of eyesight.

-- Bloating – Bloat is where you exercise your dog right after they eat, and the stomach builds up gasses.
+- Bloat – Bloat is where you exercise your dog right after they eat, and the stomach builds up gasses.
 Which then makes the stomach twist its self into knots.
-IF you do not catch the bloat in time the dog will die, the vet can fix the problem by opening up the body and untwisting the stomach.
+If you do not catch the bloat in time the dog will die.
+The vet can fix the problem by opening up the body and untwisting the stomach.
 You can ask them to staple the belly onto the rib cage to help prevent this problem from happening again.

 - Ear infections – If you don’t clean the dog’s ears every week, the dog can be prone to ear infections if not caught in times.

 - Seizers – normally happen to the older dogs, but it can some times happen to a younger dog.
 CBD oil can help with the seizers, we have a King Charles Cavalier, she has seizers, and so we got her some CBD oil, and they stopped that day of first giving it to her.

 - Bloating – Bloat is where the stomach twists itself into knots if this happens you need to take him straight to the animal hospital.